 ‘It’s essential to have friends,’ she says.
 ‘By becoming isolated I think you do actually start to die.
 I think you start to give up, you start to feel ill because you are unhappy.’

-‘It’s going to give me a new lease of life, it’s going to roll back the years,’ she says.
+‘It’s given me a new lease of life, it’s going to roll back the years,’ she says.
 ‘There’s so much to do or you can come in and close your door.
 You have the best of both worlds.’

-The £44m retirement village will have a range of facilities including a bar, bistro, games room, fitness suite and greenhouse.
+The £44m retirement village has a range of facilities including a bar, bistro, games room, fitness suite and greenhouse.

 ‘If I’m lonely I can go down to the coffee shop and I can go to the library.
-There will be people around all the time.’
+There are be people around all the time.’

 For further information, please contact